 - Assisted monitoring and evaluation specialist in all aspects and provided support when requested.

 - Relayed information from M&E specialist to other specialists, employees, or technicians.

 - Aided productions staff in optimizing output and improving technique.

 In my free time, I try to run on a daily basis and play basketball with a local league to stay fit.
 I also try to travel to foreign countries when I am able and immerse myself in different cultures.
 I volunteer some of my time with local charity organizations, as well.

-Monitoring and Evaluation Specialist CV Must-Haves
+Monitoring and Evaluation Specialist Job Overview and Tips